|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Just because you're following the keto diet doesn't mean you can't have a treat.
 And yes, that includes cookies—even chocolate ones.
 It just requires a few creative substitutions to make a baked good that still complies with the diet.
-This recipe creates keto cookies that are easy, delicious, and guilt free.
-They're sure to be a hit with chocolate lovers, whether on a diet or not.
+This recipe creates keto cookies that are easy, delicious, and sure to be a hit with chocolate lovers, whether on a diet or not.

 The ketogenic diet is a low-carb, relatively high-fat eating regimen.
 It's not for everyone and ideally should be done under a doctor's care, but it definitely does not have to be as restrictive as you might think.
 Unlike some keto baking recipes that include harder-to-find products, this recipe uses simple, easy-to-purchase ingredients.